 FRIED CHICKEN BATTER

-The batter for your Fried Chicken Breast will consist of all-purpose flour and a simple mix of spices.
+The batter will consist of all-purpose flour and a simple mix of spices.
 You’ll need a combination of Kosher salt, black pepper, paprika, garlic powder, and onion powder.

 This recipe calls for canola oil because of its high smoke point and truly flavorless profile, but you could also substitute vegetable oil or peanut oil in its place.